kelloggm/object-construction-checker/README.md

 </dd>

 <dt><code>@CalledMethodsPredicate(<em>logical-expression</em>)</code></dt>
-<dd>specifies the required method calls using [Java boolean syntax](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html).
+<dd>specifies the required method calls using <a href="https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html">Java boolean syntax</a>.

 For example, the annotation `@CalledMethodsPredicate("x && y || z")` on a type represents objects such that: